filipdanic/blogfolio/src/source/_posts/how-to-read-and-navigate-new-codebase.md

 3. If the refactor fails, re-implement the feature from scratch.

 This will likely take a lot more time.
 Communicate what you plan on doing to your project manager and see if it’s alright to commit that time.

-_*A not so obvious command would be something like `git bisect`.
-My friend Jovan wrote a quick intro for [the Spicefactory blog](https://spicefactory.co/blog/2016/08/26/spicycomic-3-git-bisect/) about this topic._

 ### Resting